How Lithium Is Powering the Renewable Energy Revolution

 • Zinc-Bromine Batteries

-Zinc-bromine batteries utilize the reaction between zinc metal and bromine to generate electricity, with an aqueous zinc bromide solution serving as the electrolyte.
-Developed as an alternative to lithium-ion for stationary power needs, these batteries feature a water-based electrolyte that minimizes fire risks and overheating.
+Zinc-bromine batteries generate electricity through a reaction between zinc metal and bromine, using an aqueous zinc bromide solution as the electrolyte.
+Developed as an alternative to lithium-ion batteries for stationary power applications, they offer a key advantage - safety.

 • Nickel-Cadmium (NiCd) Batteries